obsxrver/ComfyUI-Distributed/README.md

 3. All GPUs will process their assigned batches
 4. Results are collected and passed to the next node as a single batch

+### Important Node Requirements

+- **Batch Node**: Your workflow must include a node with the title "BATCH" or "BATCH SIZE" (case-insensitive).
+This is required for the Multi-GPU system to detect the batch size for distribution.
+- The system will show an error if no batch node with the correct title is found.

 ## Performance Considerations

 - **Parallel Mode**: Best for workflows with consistent VRAM usage